panda3d/panda3d-docs/distribution/packaging-binaries.rst

 installers
-   A dictionary of installers/packages to create for each platform (keys are strings for the platform, values are strings representing installers, defaults to gztar for manylinux2010_x86_64/manylinux2010_i386 and zip for everything else)
+   A dictionary of installers/packages to create for each platform (keys are strings for the platform, values are strings representing installers, defaults to gztar for manylinux and zip for everything else)

 Installers
 ----------